-- It is insured as one property held in the name of one person on an individual bases and in the name of one of the representatives
+- It is insured as one property held in the name of one person on an individual basis and in the name of one of the representatives

 - The freeholder lives in the property

-- Domestic Council Tax band A to H
+- It is in Domestic Council Tax Band A to H

-Flood Re was introduced in April 2016 to provide affordable insurance solutions for individual households in areas at high risk of flooding.
-Apart from the exception above, blocks of flats are excluded from Flood Re because the scheme does not cover commercial premises – and for insurance purposes, blocks of flats are considered commercial property.
+Apart from the exception above, blocks of flats are excluded from Flood Re because the scheme does not cover commercial premises and, for insurance purposes, blocks of flats are considered commercial property.

-Remember, this is only the flood-related portion of the premium so you’ll need to pay for protection against other risks, such as fire or subsidence.
+If you do benefit from Flood Re, remember this is only the flood-related portion of the premium so you’ll still need to pay for protection against other risks, such as fire or subsidence.

 - If you live in a high flood risk area, keep a supply of sandbags in your garden shed or other to block off your doorway during periods of heavy rain, this should help limit the amount of water that enters your property.

 - Stay on top of weather reports so you have some advance warning as to when you are likely to be affected.